Best Water Filter Pitcher for Well Water – 7 Reviews & Guide (2023)

 • The Epic Nano well water filter pitcher has been tested by several EPA-accredited laboratories against NSF standards 42, 53, 401, and P473.
 Contaminants the filter can reduce include chlorine, chloramine, disinfection byproducts, volatile and semi-volatile organic compounds, trace pharmaceuticals, pesticides/herbicides, PFAS, heavy metals, salts, and a lot more.

-• Filtration process uses an activated carbon block made from coconut shell.
+• Filtration process uses an activated carbon block made from coconut shell combined with ion exchange resin.

 • Sub-micron filtration further traps up to 99.999% bacteria (E. coli, legionella pneumophila, hepatitis A, salmonella), viruses, and cysts (giardia & cryptosporidium.